Preorder the Second Edition of Day Trips Around Rochester

 Susan B Anthony and Frederick Douglass “Let’s Have Tea” Statue in Anthony Square

-Or maybe they are sharing a birthday celebration together—Douglass has chosen February 14 as his birthday, and Anthony February 15.
+Down the street in the square is a sculpture of Susan B. Anthony and Frederick Douglass having tea, no doubt discussing how to right so many wrongs.
+Or maybe they are celebrating their birthdays together—Douglass has chosen February 14 as his birthday, and Anthony’s is February 15.
 She and Douglass shared a lifelong friendship and partnership in the fight for equal rights.

 Wayfinding